-The MOVES model is a very data intensive computer program based on the MySQL database software.
+The MOVES model is a very data intensive computer program based on the MariaDB software.
 Through the interagency consultation process the required MOVES inputs reflecting local conditions have been established.

 Data files defining local conditions by county and year are required inputs to the MOVES model including vehicle population, emission testing programs, fuel supply, fuel formulation, meteorological conditions, and vehicle age.
-Vehicle population estimates are based on 2014 registration data by county and the estimated VMT for the same year.
+Vehicle population estimates are based on 2019 registration data by county and the estimated VMT for the same year.
 This vehicle population to VMT ratio is then applied to model projections of VMT to estimate future year vehicle population.
 By estimating vehicle population in this way the calculation considers the effects of human population and employment projections, as well as mode choice options that are included in the travel demand model.

 Vehicle activity input files for the MOVES model are generated by the WFRC travel demand model using a customized in-house program for this purpose.
-The MOVES input files required include data for ramp fractions, road distribution, speed distribution, and VMT by vehicle type for each county (Box Elder, Davis, Salt Lake, Tooele, and Weber) and analysis year (PM{2.5} base year for interim conformity 2008, 2019, 2024, 2034, and 2040) as required for operating the MOVES model.
+The MOVES input files required include data for road distribution, speed distribution, and VMT by vehicle type for each county (Box Elder, Davis, Salt Lake, Tooele, and Weber) and analysis year as required for operating the MOVES model.

 The input files listed above are read into the MOVES program as database files.
-The input database folders in Table 6 below contain the database files used for each county and year modeled using MOVES2014a for this conformity analysis.
-The results of the MOVES model are stored in the output database "Conf17_out" for each county and analysis year identified in Table 6.
+The input database folders in Table 6 below contain the database files used for each county and year modeled using MOVES for this conformity analysis.
+The results of the MOVES model are stored in the output database "Conf21_wt_out" and "Conf21_sm_out" for each county and analysis year identified in Table 6.